-The Make Available Online dialog is used to register a local, unmanaged project with your connected Altium 365 Workspace.
-There are essentially three ways to work with projects:
+The Make Available Online dialog is used to register a project that is not currently under the Workspace's version control, with your connected Altium 365 Workspace.
+There are essentially two ways to work with projects:

 The recommended and most powerful method is to create a new project directly within the connected Workspace.
 If you have an existing project, you can bring it into your Workspace by making it available online and opting to enable formal version control.
-In each case, the project will be stored and managed through the Workspace’s native Version Control System.
-This gives you the full functionality for a managed project when working with it through Altium Designer.
-Having your project fully managed by the Workspace is the only way to share that project with multiple people for editing through Altium Designer (provided they are part of the Workspace team).
+In each case, the project will be stored and managed through the Workspace’s native Version Control System (VCS).
+This gives you the full functionality for a project when working with it through Altium Designer.
+Having your project under full management of the Workspace's VCS is the only way to share that project with multiple people for editing through Altium Designer (provided they are members of the Workspace).

-A control to access the dialog is also available from the General tab of the Project Options dialog when connected to a Workspace.
+A control to access the dialog is also available from the General tab of the Project Options dialog when connected to an Altium 365 Workspace.

 Project Name – the name of the project in the Workspace.
 By default, the name will be that of the original project.